Spinners/Spin.Swift/README.md

 # How to use a Spin in a UIKit or AppKit based app

-Although a feedback loop can exist by itself without any visualisation, it makes more sense in our developer world to use it as way to produce a State that we can render on screen and to handle events emitted by the users.
+Although a feedback loop can exist by itself without any visualisation, it makes more sense in our developer world to use it as a way to produce a State that we can render on screen and to handle events emitted by the users.

-Fortunately, taking a State as an input for rendering and returning a stream of events from the user interactions looks A LOT like the definition of a feedback.
+Fortunately, taking a State as an input for rendering and returning a stream of events from the user interactions looks A LOT like the definition of a feedback (State -> Stream\<Event\>), we know how to handle feedbacks 😁.

-The view is a function of a State and rendering it changes the states of the UI elements, it is a mutation exceeding the local scope of the loop: we have a side effect.
+As the view is a function of a State, rendering it will changes the states of the UI elements, it is a mutation exceeding the local scope of the loop: UI is indeed a side effect.
+We just need a proper way to incorporate it in the definition of a Spin.

 Once a Spin is built, we can “decorate” it with a new feedback dedicated to the UI rendering/interactions.
 A special type of Spin exists to perform that decoration: RxUISpin, ReactiveUISpin, CombineUISpin depending on your framework.